 Lost and Found

 Lost articles may be inquired for/claimed at the Circulation Desk.
 You may also inquire at the Law School Dean’s Office or with Campus Security.

-Photocopiers are located on each floor of the MLIC.
+Photocopiers are located on the top and bottom floor of the MLIC.
 There are two copiers located on the 1st floor, and one on the 3rd floor.
 Photocopiers accept coins and bills.
-Copy cards may also be used and purchased for $10 at the Circulation Desk.
+Copy cards may also be used and purchased at the Circulation Desk.

 Patrons are advised NOT to leave personal belongings unattended in the MLIC.
 The MLIC takes no responsibility for the personal property of its patrons.

 The College of Law and the Mabee Legal Information Centers are smoke-free facilities.